Mothers of the Movement: In the media

 In August 2016, several members appeared with Beyoncé at the Video Music Awards.
 Gwen Carr, Lezley McSpadden, and Sybrina Fulton had also appeared in the singer's short film "LEMONADE", accompanying her 2016 album of the same name, holding photos of their slain sons.

 Women from the Mothers of the Movement group appeared on The Dr. Oz Show special episode entitled, "Healing America’s Grief: Mothers of The Movement And Mothers of Slain Officers Together For The First Time", which appeared on air September 12, 2016.
 The show featured the mothers of victims of police violence as well as mothers of police officers killed by civilians.
 Guests of the show included Sybrina Fulton, Lucy McBath, Geneva Reed-Veal, Cleopatra Cowley, Maria Hamilton, Samara Rice, Lesley McSpadden, Wanda Johnson, Gwen Carr, Valerie Zamarripa, Paulette Thompson, and Nancy Renninger.
 Both groups spoke about losing a son or daughter to violence and as well as the difficulties of grieving in public.
 Additionally, Reed-Veal explained the need for more global conversations about racism and violence.

 Gwen Carr, Sybrina Fulton, and Lezley McSpadden spoke at the 2016 Triumph Awards, a joint venture by National Action Network and TV One to recognize distinguished individuals and corporations in civil rights, the arts, entertainment, education, business and sports who have made a positive impact on society by utilizing their talents and resources to help under-resourced communities.
 The ceremony was hosted at the Tabernacle Theater in Atlanta and aired on Sunday, October 2, 2016, at 7 p.m.
 EDT.

+2020 Presidential Election

+In the 2020 US Presidential election, the Mothers of the Movement endorsed Joe Biden, saying that "though Donald Trump continues to call himself the law and order candidate from 2016 to now, he has not offered a single solution in the wake of many horrible, senseless shootings during his term."